adrianagiongo/adrianagiongo/README.md

 ### Hello!
 I am Adriana,
-a microbiologist whose research focuses on the role of microorganisms in sustainable agriculture, with a particular emphasis on soil-plant-microbe interactions.
+a biologist whose research focuses on the role of microorganisms in sustainable agriculture, with a particular emphasis on soil-plant-microbe interactions.
 I am interested in how agricultural systems, climate change, and plant management practices influence microbial communities in the soil and rhizosphere, and their overall impact on plant health and fitness.

 </p>
 <img src="https://komarev.com/ghpvc/?username=adrianagiongo&color=blue" alt="watching_count" />